-TheatreSquared performs in the intimate 175-seat Studio Theatre at Walton Arts Center's Nadine Baum Studios, located at 505 West Spring Street in Fayettevillle's downtown entertainment district.
+Through June 2019, TheatreSquared performs in the intimate Studio Theatre at Walton Arts Center's Nadine Baum Studios, located at 505 West Spring Street in Fayetteville's downtown entertainment district.

 Paid parking is available in the municipal lots adjacent to the Theatre at $1/hour, up to a maximum of $5 for the full evening's stay.

-Free evening parking is available outside TheatreSquared's administrative offices, located three blocks southeast of the theatre on the downtown Fayetteville Square.
+Free evening parking is available in various locations near the downtown area.
 For detailed parking information, view the City of Fayetteville's parking map.